Photo: Holger.Ellgaard . (CC BY-SA 4.0)

 The Hanseatic Influence and Urban Growth

 By the late Middle Ages, the Hanseatic League had become a dominant force in Northern European trade.
-German merchants settled in Stockholm, bringing with them urban building techniques and brick Gothic architectural styles that still echo in Gamla Stan’s skyline.
+For centuries, German-speaking burghers dominated municipal administration, leaving linguistic and architectural traces that still echo in Gamla Stan’s medieval fabric.

 The layout of the district — narrow winding alleys opening into a central market square — reflects medieval planning principles common across the Baltic region.
 Streets were designed for foot traffic, horses, and small carts, not for modern vehicles.
 The density of buildings reveals how precious space was within the protective walls.